-The Statewide Review of Education Opportunities (SREO) is a result of the WEAC action item that the state shall complete "a statewide needs assessment and produced a strategic plan for the development of charters that includes a proposed optimal mix of district, charter, and vo-tech schools in Wilmington and New Castle County."
+The Statewide Review of Education Opportunities (SREO) is a result of the Advisory Committee's action item that the state shall complete "a statewide needs assessment and produced a strategic plan for the development of charters that includes a proposed optimal mix of district, charter, and vo-tech schools in Wilmington and New Castle County" (2015, p.
+37).

-In response to Advisory Committee's interim report, Governor Markell announced, on March 19, 2015, that he was directing the Delaware State Board of Education and the Delaware Department of Education to conduct a comprehensive needs assessment and strategic planning process for the future of Delaware public schools, including charter, votech, and magnet schools.
+In response to Advisory Committee's interim report, Governor Markell announced on March 19, 2015, that he was directing the Delaware State Board of Education (SBOE) and the Delaware Department of Education (DDOE) to conduct a comprehensive needs assessment and strategic planning process for the future of Delaware public schools, including charter, vo-tech, and magnet schools.
 He confirmed that the process would review current opportunities available to students, analyze trends, and quantify areas of unmet need for Delaware families.
 The assessment would evaluate the educational needs of Delaware students and the schools required to meet those needs.
-Once the needs assessment is completed, the governor directed the SBOE and DDOE to develop a plan that will include all schools but be focused on charter and other special need schools that may be needed to supplement traditional public schools.
+Once the needs assessment is completed, the governor directed the SBOE and DDOE to develop a plan that will include all schools and focus on charter and other special need schools to supplement traditional public schools.

-The SREO is answering the questions 1) What are the specialized educational opportunities in the state's public schools and is the known demand for such specialized educational opportunities being met by the demand?
-And 2) Is the state meeting the known demand and the projected demand for the specialized educational areas?
+The SREO aims to answer two questions: (1) What are the specialized educational opportunities in the state's public schools and is the known demand for such specialized educational opportunities being met by the demand?
+(2) Is the state meeting the known demand and the projected demand for the specialized educational areas?